 As Architects regularly deal with multiple contractors for their different projects, they develop strong relationships with them and know the civil constructor for a particular job.
 Most professionals prefer to work with the team they have already worked on in previous projects.

-This is good as they have an understanding, and this can help the project move seamlessly without any project delays and avoiding any mistakes or reworks.
+This is good as they have an understanding, and this can help the project move seamlessly without any project delays and avoid any mistakes or reworks.

 If he has a contractor who can execute your project, then ask him to give the total construction cost required to build your home.